-Khubz is an Arabic flatbread that's soft and delicious with your favorite Middle Eastern dishes.
-You can make this recipe for whole wheat pita bread easily at home!
+Khubz is a soft, whole wheat flatbread that's delicious with your favorite dishes.
+Make this Arabic pita bread recipe easily at home!

 This pita pocket recipe is adapted from Claudia Roden's recipe in her book, The New Book of Middle Eastern Food.

 Nearly every country on Earth has one thing in common... bread!
 Although some breads are unleavened (made without yeast) while others are yeast-risen, one thing is clear.
 Soft, warm bread is something that we all find comforting and delicious.

 The delicious Middle Eastern leavened flatbread I'm sharing the recipe for today is known by many different names, as well as several alternate spellings!

 Khubz (the Arabic name for "bread") has alternative names of khoubz, khobez, khubez, and khubooz.
 It's also known as:

 - Syrian bread

 So, what is naan, and how does it compare to pita?